truenas/documentation/content/SCALE/SCALETutorials/Datasets/PermissionsSCALE.md

 To rewrite the current ACL with a standardized preset, follow the steps above in [Configuring an ACL](#configuring-an-acl-nfsv4-acl) to step 6 where you click **Use Preset**, and then select an option:

 * **NFS4_OPEN** gives the owner and group full dataset control.
 All other accounts can modify the dataset contents.
 * **NFS4_RESTRICTED** gives the owner full dataset control.
-Group can modify the dataset contents.
+The group can modify the dataset contents.
 * **NFS4_HOME** gives the owner full dataset control.
-Group can modify the dataset contents.
+The group can modify the dataset contents.
 All other accounts can navigate the dataset.
 * **NFS4_DOMAIN_HOME** gives the owner full dataset control.
-Group can modify the dataset contents.
+The group can modify the dataset contents.
 All other accounts can navigate the dataset.
 * **NFS4_ADMIN** gives the admin user and builtin_administrators group full dataset control.
 All other accounts can navigate the dataset.

 Click **Save Access Control List** to add this ACE entry to the **Access Control List**.

 ### Using Preset ACL Entries (POSIX ACL)
-If the file system uses a POSIX ACL, if the first option presented is to select an existing preset or the option to create a custom preset.
+If the file system uses a POSIX ACL, the first option presented is to select an existing preset or the option to create a custom preset.

 To rewrite the current ACL with a standardized preset, click **Use Preset** and then select an option:

-* **POSIX_OPEN** gives owner and group full dataset control.
+* **POSIX_OPEN** gives the owner and group full dataset control.
 All other accounts can modify the dataset contents.
-* **POSIX_RESTRICTED** gives owner full dataset control.
-Group can modify the dataset contents.
+* **POSIX_RESTRICTED** gives the owner full dataset control.
+The group can modify the dataset contents.
-* **POSIX_HOME** gives owner full dataset control.
-Group can modify the dataset contents.
+* **POSIX_HOME** gives the owner full dataset control.
+The group can modify the dataset contents.
 All other accounts can navigate the dataset.
 * **POSIX_ADMIN** gives the admin user and builtin_administrators group full dataset control.
 All other accounts can navigate the dataset.

 If creating a custom preset, a POSIX-based **Edit ACL** screen opens.